hummingbot/hummingbot-site/docs/installation/debug.md

 }
 ```

-By executing the `Start Debugging` command, the debugger will automatically attach itself to the Hummingbot process.
+By executing the **Start Debugging** command which can be found under the **Run** menu at the top or pressing the <kbd>F5</kbd> key, the debugger will automatically attach itself to the Hummingbot process.
 The Hummingbot app will appear in the `integratedTerminal`.
 You may change this as desired.

 ## PyCharm